50 Worst Health Mistakes You're Making

 Extra pounds come with extra health risks.
 Science has found that being overweight correlates to a variety of health problems, including heart disease, diabetes and stroke.
 But you don't have to drop to supermodel size to get healthier: Research has shown that overweight people who achieve even modest weight loss (such as 5 to 10 percent of their total body weight) reduce their risk of cardiovascular disease.

-Recommendation: Know your healthy weight range.
+The Remedy Rx: Know your healthy weight range.
 Eat a plant-heavy diet.
 Reduce your consumption of empty calories and processed foods.
 Get exercise.

 You're Still Smoking